TluwaniMS/Bash-Scripting-Quick-Guide/README.md

 echo "Welcome to the world of scripting!"
 ```

+Note:

+The character sequence consisting of a hash and exclamation mark ( #! ) is commonly known as the Shebang.
+It is followed by the path to the interpreter (or program) intended to execute (or interpret) the remaining lines within the text file.

 #### To run the script:

 * Create a file with a .sh suffix.